djm07073/social-valley-frontend/README.md

 ## What problem are we trying to solve?

-- Information asymmetry in the social-fi space
+- Information asymmetry in the Social-Fi space
-- Proliferation of social-fi scammers and numerous bots
+- Proliferation of Social-Fi scammers and numerous bots
 - Fragmentation of the social graph

 ## Detailed Problem Description